aaharrell/ulteig_subassembly_creator/README.md

-  ### Creating the spreadsheet
+  ### Creating the Ulteig reference spreadsheet
   1. Move back to your Ulteig computer.
-  2. Ensure that there is a folder corresponding steps above.
+  2. Ensure that the contents of the OneDrive folder (subassembly PDFs & Excel subassembly data) have **both** fully downloaded to your computer and contain only the subassembly drawings and single "_ ... .xlsx" file.
-  3. Ensure that the contents of the folder have **both** fully downloaded to your computer and contain only the subassembly drawings and single "_ ... .xlsx" file.
+  3. Move this entire OneDrive folder to the desired location on an Ulteig network drive.
-  4. Move this entire folder to the desired location on an Ulteig network drive.
+  4. Open the folder (you should see all of the drawings inside with the Excel spreadsheet at the top).
-  5. Open the folder (you should see all of the drawings inside)
+  5. Copy the address to this folder using the file explorer address bar.
-  6. Copy the address to this folder in the address bar above.
+  6. Run "master_subassemblies_creator.exe" from this repo; you can run this application from anywhere on your machine.
-  7. Run "master_subassemblies_creator.exe"
+     *  This application will open a console window.
-     *  You will paste the address into this application (may have to use `Right Click` to successfully paste into the console)
+     *  You will paste the folder address into this application (may have to use `Right Click` to successfully paste into the console; 'Ctrl + p' should not work).
-  8. The Excel file will be created in the same folder that the .exe was executed from (see the SUCCESS message for exact location).
+  7. The final Excel file will be created in the same folder that the application was executed from (see the SUCCESS message for exact location of the Excel file).